dpadula85/OFET_strain/README.md

 Description
 ===========
-This repository contains electronic supporting information for the paper **Rationalisation of the Electromechanical Response of an Organic Crystal Assisted by Machine Learning**, submitted to by D. Padula, L. Barneschi, T. Cinaglia and A. Landi.
+This repository contains electronic supporting information for the paper **Towards the development of a machine-learning-assisted prediction of the electromechanical response in organic crystals**, submitted to by D. Padula, L. Barneschi, T. Cinaglia and A. Landi.

 Each subfolder contains files for the various simulations reported